Keeping your workplace safe and healthy is our highest priority at Airsafe.

 Known as noise induced hearing loss (NIHL), the damage usually occurs over a number of years.
 Often a permanent condition, it can have a negative impact on an employee's life.

 There are also cases where loud noises like explosive powered nail guns, firearms, stamping presses and forges can damage hearing instantly.
 This is called acoustic trauma.

 Employers have a legal responsibility to ensure that their workers are not exposed to noise that exceeds the exposure standard.
 You can find out more about your responsibilities at SafeWork NSW.

 Airsafe can help you make sure you comply with your legal obligations and keep your employees protected from excess noise.

 In the work place, good occupational hygiene benefits workers and industry alike.
 When occupational health and safety standards are met, it results in:

 - Improved worker health and increased life expectancy.

 - A reduction in the number of workers who have to leave employment early in life, due to injury or illness.

 - A more efficient working process with technological improvements and increased productivity.

-At Airsafe, our occupational hygienists specialise in controlling health risks in practical and cost-effective ways, by assessing and resolving practical problems in a wide range of settings, including factories, offices and building sites.
-When working with an Airsafe occupational hygienist, you are guaranteed a thorough assessment on the short and long-term effects on health arising from both acute and chronic exposure to the potential hazards in your work place, with a focus on the chemical, physical and biological hazards that may exist.
+At Airsafe, our occupational hygienist specialises in controlling health risks in practical and cost-effective ways, by assessing and resolving practical problems in a wide range of settings, including factories, offices and building sites.
+When working with an occupational hygienist, you are guaranteed a thorough assessment on the short and long-term effects on health arising from both acute and chronic exposure to the potential hazards in your work place, with a focus on the chemical, physical and biological hazards that may exist.